magsenche/hanazono/docs/maths/metrics.md

 - expected excess surprise from using $Q$ as a model when the actual distribution is $P$
 - relative entropy of $P$ w.r.t $Q$

+??? question "Interpretation of the KL div"
+    - number of bits required for encoding samples of $P$ using a code optimized for $Q$ rather than one optimized for $P$
+    - expected excess surprise from using $Q$ as a model when the actual distribution is $P$
+    - relative entropy of $P$ w.r.t $Q$

 ### Properties

 - divergence